zincarla/STIGSupport/Utility/ContinuousStig/readme.md

 ## Start-CSUpdate
 This script will use a SCAP Content directory, CKL directory, and the latest STIG library to:
 .
-SCAP scan hosts based on data within the pre-exinsting CKL files (Optional) .
+SCAP scan hosts based on data within the pre-existing CKL files (Optional) .
 Merge old CKL results into new CKL generated from the latest STIG .
 Merge SCAP results to that if SCAP results exists
 .
 Report on checks that still require manual attention